Dana Woods, Chief Executive Officer

 Before becoming CEO Jan.
 1, 2014, Woods served as a member of AACN’s senior staff leadership group for 14 years, leading the teams accountable for marketing, communications, membership, certification, information technology and organizational effectiveness.
 She spearheaded strategy development and played a key role in developing signature initiatives, including “AACN Standards for Establishing and Sustaining Healthy Work Environments” and AACN Clinical Scene Investigator Academy.
 She also directed planning and production of plenary sessions for the 6,000-plus attendees at AACN’s annual National Teaching Institute & Critical Care Exposition.

 In addition to conducting extensive market research for the association since joining AACN in 1999, Woods served as co-investigator and co-author of three collaborative national studies examining nurses’ perceptions of the health of their work environment.
 She served as co-investigator for two national studies on how health professionals’ communication skills influence patient safety.
 Woods also co-authored a landmark AACN white paper on certification.
-She authored or co-authored articles published in Critical Care Nurse and JONA: Journal of Nursing Administration, and the chapter on marketing for two editions of Huber’s “Leadership and Nursing Care Management.”
+She authored or co-authored articles published in Critical Care Nurse and JONA: The Journal of Nursing Administration, and the chapter on marketing for two editions of Huber’s “Leadership and Nursing Care Management.”

 Before joining AACN’s national staff, Woods held leadership positions in healthcare and nonprofit organizations on the West Coast.
 She was public relations director for Seattle Goodwill, then director of marketing and community relations for Martin Luther Hospital Anaheim and La Palma Intercommunity Hospital; at the time, both were California affiliates of Catholic Healthcare West.